-Dr. Smith received his doctorate of education degree from the Harvard University Graduate School of Education in the area of Administration, Planning and Social Policy.
-His dissertation is entitled “Politic-Administrative Factors Associated with Decentralization and Recentralization in the Education Bureaucracy – The Case of The Commonwealth of The Bahamas, 1986.”
-In addition, Dr. Smith earned a master’s degree in Education with a concentration in International Development from Harvard University, a master of arts from Fisk University in Clinical/Educational Psychology and a bachelor’s degree in Psychology from Saint John’s University, Collegeville, Minnesota.
+Dr. Smith, a graduate of Saint Augustine’s College, Nassau Bahamas, received his doctorate of education degree from the Harvard University Graduate School of Education in the area of Administration, Planning and Social Policy.
+He also earned a Master’s Degree in Education with a Concentration in International Development from Harvard University, a Master of Arts degree from Fisk University in Clinical/Educational Psychology, and a Bachelor’s in Psychology from Saint John’s University, Collegeville, Minnesota.

 Dr. Smith has served as Dean of the Graduate College at Hampton University, and in several vice president positions, including Student Affairs, Administrative services, and Institutional Planning.
 He served as director of strategic planning, and professor in a PhD.
 Program in Educational Management, teaching a course entitled Strategy and Strategic Planning.
 Dr. Smith’s previous portfolios included institutional effectiveness, continuous improvement service training programmes, assessment of all academic and non-academic programs, university athletics (Division 1, NCAA), Internal Auditor and the Office of Institutional Research, (Operations Analysis and Research), and all aspects of Enrollment Management.